 Georgia-born French-trained Chef Virginia Willis’ biography includes making chocolate chip cookies with Dwayne “The Rock” Johnson, foraging for berries in the Alaskan wilderness, harvesting capers in the shadow of a smoldering volcano in Sicily, and hunting for truffles in France.
-She is talent and chef-instructor?for the new digital streaming platform Food Network Kitchen.
+She is talent and chef-instructor?for the digital streaming platform Food Network Kitchen.
 Her segments feature authentic and innovative Southern cooking.
-She?was the celebrity chef at the Mansion at Churchill Downs for the 143rd running of the Kentucky Derby.
+She was the celebrity chef at the Mansion at Churchill Downs for the 143rd running of the Kentucky Derby.
 Virginia has spoken at SXSW, cooked for the James Beard Foundation, and beguiled celebrities such as Bill Clinton, Morgan Freeman, and Jane Fonda with her cooking — but it all started in her grandmother’s country kitchen.

 She is the author of Secrets of the Southern Table: A Food Lover’s Tour of the Global South.
 Her other books include Lighten Up, Y’all; Bon Appétit, Y’all; Basic to Brilliant, Y’all; Okra; and Grits.
 Lighten Up, Y’all won a James Beard Foundation Award of Excellence in the Focus on Health Category.
 Lighten Up, Y’all as well as her first cookbook, Bon Appétit, Y’all, were finalists in the Best American Cookbook for the International Association of Cookbook Awards and were also named by the Georgia Center of the Book as “Books Georgians Should Read.”